Why the Department of Geosciences?

 How to Apply

 When applying to our graduate programs, you will be submitting all the documentation to the Graduate Office; the Department does not gather any paperwork, so please do not send any documents to the department, as they will not be processed.
 Please read the Admissions Rubric to see how your application will be assessed.
+The GRE is not a part of our admission criteria.

 Nobody likes to wait, but unfortunately this is your next step.
 You will eventually be notified regarding your acceptance, but you can always check your application’s status online.